 Sherlock Holmes was probably the most famous practitioner being the Forensic Chemist.
 But the Kautilya was the first economist who openly recognized the need of the forensic accountants.
 He mentioned forty ways of embezzlement centuries ago.

 The Opportunities for the Forensic Accountants are growing at the rapid speed.
-Collapse of Enron and WTC twin towers have blessed the American Forensic Accountants with the opportunities.
+According to the Indiaforensic Research, the Forensic Accountant Salary is growing since 2009.

 In the Indian context the Forensic Accountants are the most required in the wake of the growing frauds.
 The law enforcement officers are the experts of analyzing the fingerprints and the Narcotics but what about the digital evidence analysis.
 Very few know about it.